-Pupils should also have obtained grade B or higher at GCSE English Language.
-It is not necessary for students to have studied GCSE English Literature.
+Pupils should also have obtained grade B or higher at both GCSE English Language and GCSE English Literature.

 The English Literature qualification is a good springboard to an English degree/joint English Degree with another subject and to those with interests in the following career paths: teaching, editorial, media and journalism, publishing, advertising and law.